srcclr/test-lean/chapters/03-where-is-my-casette.md

 (whenever CPU resources are available) in the Gitlab CI.
 The name of the CI test job indicates the kind of repositories that are scanned by the CLI agent for testing.
-The following shows all the suites as shown by the Gitlab CI web interface, but also including the integeration testing job, whose name is `functional`.
+The following shows all the suites as shown by the Gitlab CI web interface, but also including the integration testing job, whose name is `functional`.

 ![CLI Agent Test Jobs](images/test-jobs.png)